deib-polimi/protocode2/README.md

-# Protocode #
+# Protocode v2.0#

 Protocode is a web application that helps you to prototype iOS and Android mobile apps.
 Thanks to its model-driven approach, you create a prototype app once for different operating systems.

 ## What's new in v2.0 ##

-* __New devices__: Nexus 6P for Android Marshmellow and iPhone 6, 6 Plus for iOS 9.
+* __New devices__: Nexus 6P for Android M and iPhone 6, 6 Plus for iOS 9.

-* __New widgets__: Switches, Sliders, MapView, DatePicker, TimePicker and CardView are now available!
+* __New widgets__: Switches, Sliders, MapView, DatePicker, TimePicker and CardView are now available.

-* __Updated widgets__: Added new properties for the widgets like color or font dimension for Buttons, Labels and EditTexts; ListViews and GridViews are now available in 3 different layouts : simple text, with an image or both.
+* __Upgraded widgets__: Added new properties for the widgets like text color, background color and font style; ListViews and GridViews are now available in 3 different layouts : simple text, with an image or both.

+* __Smartwatch Connectivity__: Messaging communication with smartwatches is now available.

 ## Features from v1.0 ##
 Here's a list of the key points of this web application: